State of the Science Workshop

 The planning committee is hard at work developing the scientific program for the workshop.
 Please check back for a detailed agenda, or sign up for our mailing list to receive updates.

-There is also an opportunity to co-locate related meetings on May 7 at the Hilton Westchester.
-If interested in hosting a meeting, please contact Julia Gulka.
+There is an opportunity to co-locate related meetings at the venue on May 7 without paying additional costs for meeting space.
+If you are interested in planning a meeting or reserving room space, please contact Edward Jenkins.